aaron-grau/curic/html-css/projects/aa_times/README.md

 Style the dropdown in `_gear_dropdown.scss` according to the mockup:

 - Style its position:
-    + Position the icon relatively.
+    + Position the icon's `li` relatively.
+        + This will allow the absolutely positioned dropdown to use this element as a reference point.
     + Position the dropdown absolutely and use `top` and `right` to adjust.
 - Give the dropdown some background, padding, and a border.
-- Using a defined px `width` for a dropdown is perfectly acceptable.
+- Use a defined px `width` for this dropdown.
+    + Using px widths for HTML elements can be dangerous, as a page's styling can be ruined if either the window size or the content inside that element changes size drastically.
+For smaller elements with minimal content inside them, like this dropdown, there is less of a danger of that happening.
 - Set the `z-index`.
 Remember the `z-index` property is used on positioned elements to place them in front of or behind other elements with the largest `z-index` being in front.